 Yue Dong Recreation Area Introduction

-Yue Cave is located in Fengbin Township, Hualien County, approximately one kilometer south of Shiti Bay and near Gangkou Village.
-It is a natural limestone cave and is considered a sacred place by the indigenous people of the Gangkou tribe.
-Inside the cave, there is a lake about five meters deep, with its water level rising and falling according to the phases of the moon, hence the name "Yue Cave," also known as "Moon Well."
-According to legend, the lake is home to many eels, including a giant one that weighs over ten kilograms, referred to as the "thousand-year eel," which is known to be aggressive.
-Thus, no one has dared to dive into the water to explore it.
-Yue Cave is situated at an elevation of approximately 80 meters and is about 800 meters from the coast.
-The entrance is about 25 meters high, and the cave extends roughly 176 meters in total.
-Its shape is quite unique; the cave contains two chambers.
-The left chamber has a larger opening, extending about 50 meters, with a narrow, pointed ceiling that houses thousands of bats, adding to its mysterious atmosphere.
-The right chamber is shorter, measuring about 40 meters.
-Inside the cave is dark and mysterious, with stalactites adorning the walls, and bat colonies hanging above.
-The cave features various geological formations like flowstone, dripping formations, stalagmites, swallows' nest fossils, and fish head fossils.
-To explore the cave, visitors must take a small boat operated by a guide, using the boat's lighting to appreciate the beauty inside.
-The temperature in Yue Cave is around 20 degrees Celsius, making it a pleasant destination year-round, warm in winter and cool in summer.
+Yue Dong is located in Fengbin Township, Hualien County, about one kilometer south of Shitiping and near Gangkou Village.
+It is a natural limestone cave, regarded as a sacred site by the indigenous people of Gangkou.
+Inside the cave, there is a water pool about five meters deep, which fluctuates with the phases of the moon, hence the name "Yue Dong," also known as "Moon Well."
+According to legend, there are many eels in the lake, including one that weighs over ten kilograms, known as the "Thousand-Year Eel," which is aggressive; hence, no one has dared to dive in for exploration so far.
+The cave is approximately eighty meters above sea level and about eight hundred meters from the coast.
+The entrance is about twenty-five meters high, and the cave itself is approximately one hundred seventy-six meters long, boasting a unique shape.
+Inside, there are two side chambers; the left one has a larger opening and extends about fifty meters, with a narrow, pointed top that is home to thousands of bats, adding an air of mystery.
+The right chamber is shorter, about forty meters.
+The cave is dark and mysterious, with traces of stalactites all over the rocky walls, and clusters of bats hanging overhead, featuring various landscapes like flowstones, draperies, stalagmites, swiftlet nests, and fish head fossils.
+For those wishing to explore the cave, a small boat operated by a guide is necessary, utilizing lighting from the boat for viewing.
+The temperature inside Yue Dong is around twenty degrees Celsius, making it warm in winter and cool in summer, suitable for visits year-round.